-For 2006, the principal components of compensation for the Executive Officers were:
+For 2007, the principal components of compensation for the members of the Executive Group were:

-- base salary;
+- base salary:

 - performance-based cash incentive compensation; and

 - long-term equity compensation.

 These components of compensation, along with certain other elements of compensation, are set forth in the Summary Compensation Table following this CD&A.